JasonMolisani/CS-490---Project-1/README.md

 # Find a Recipe
-Jason Molisani's (jm979) project 1
+Jason Molisani's (jm979) CS 490 project 1

 ## How to get the code running on cloud 9
 <sup>Instructions borrowed and adapted from https://github.com/Sresht/lect6-heroku/blob/master/README</sup>